 Seven of our debt obligations are long-term, fixed rate U.S. Department of Housing and Urban Development ("HUD")-insured loans that mature between 2039 and 2055.
 The other debt obligations are short-term loans that mature in July 2024 through December 2026 with variable interest rates (see Note 4 to the accompanying Notes to Consolidated Financial Statements).
-Due to the current environment of increasing interest rates, this may have a negative effect on our results of operations and for that reason, we may refinance these short-term loans with long-term, fixed rate HUD-insured debt, other long-term debt, or a combination of debt and equity in 2023.
+Due to the current environment of increasing interest rates, this may have a negative effect on our results of operations, which could result in foreclosure by our lenders if our cash is insufficient to meet our obligations under our loans payable that will mature in 2024 through 2025, and for that reason, we may refinance these short-term loans with long-term, fixed rate HUD-insured debt, other long-term debt or restructure of the current debt, a combination of debt and equity or sale of the real estate in 2024, which may or may not be favorable to us.
 Our liquidity will increase if cash from operations exceeds expenses, we receive net proceeds from the sale of whole or partial interest in a property or properties, or refinancing results in excess loan proceeds.
 Our liquidity will decrease as proceeds are expended in connection with our acquisitions and operation of properties.
-In regard to our Operated Properties, our intent is to stabilize the operations of the facilities and execute long-term triple-net leases with either a new or the existing manager/operator.
+In regard to our Operated Properties, our intent is to stabilize the operations of the facilities and market them for sale due to the significantly reduced willingness of AL manager/operators to execute long-term triple-net leases.